 We also ask that your research and collection methods not attract undue attention to sensitive park resources, including but not limited to threatened species, endangered species, rare species, archeological sites, caves, fossils, minerals, commercially valuable resources, and sacred ceremonial sites.
 Any flagging or other markings need to be explained in your proposal, and no private, public or media tours are allowed.

 A project report (interim or final) that summarizes educational and research activities and results will be provided to Cleveland Metroparks no later than March 1 of the calendar year after the permit issued and March 1 of each calendar year thereafter, if applicable.
-A copy of publications and presentations associated with this project and produced within two (2) years after the expiration or earlier termination of the permit shall be provided to the Manager of Field Research.
+A copy of publications and presentations associated with this project and produced within two (2) years after the expiration or earlier termination of the permit shall be provided to the Research and Database Manager.

 Researchers must submit a title, abstract and contact email for initial consideration (Submit Research Proposal Abstract here).
-This will generate an email to the Manager of Field Research.
+This will generate an email to the Research and Database Manager.
 If the project seems appropriate for a full application, you will receive a return email with a link to the more detailed permit application form.
 The abstract should be written using language so that an educated, non-specialist can understand exactly what you propose to do and what, if anything, you plan to collect.
 Proposals prepared for a funding application, work plan, formal agreement, or similar document likely will satisfy Cleveland Metroparks proposal requirements.
 Additional information may be necessary to enable reviewers to assess what, if any, impacts your research may have on Park District resources.

 Proposal length depends on the complexity of the work planned and the potential impact on Park District resources.
 It can be short for a study expected to have no significant impact on park resources, and not interfere with visitor experiences or park management.
 Lengthy or complex research problems such as those for extensive collecting, and for work with special status species or sensitive cultural resources require longer and more detailed proposals.